In Our Fields

 The Trust Protocol’s recommended practices for grower members reflect core principles of regenerative agriculture.
 The program focuses on practices that minimize soil disturbance and loss, maintain living roots year-round, keep the soil covered, and maximize crop diversity.
 Farmers can also integrate livestock where feasible.

-- Trust Protocol grower members plant cover crops that encourage food security and reduce atmospheric carbon
+- More than 55% of Trust Protocol acres were planted with cover crops, which encourage food security and reduce atmospheric carbon

-- Trust Protocol grower members maximize biodiversity by practicing crop rotation, which increases soil organic matter, decreases greenhouse gas emissions, and produces healthier soil
+- 70% of Trust Protocol reported acreage practiced crop rotation in 2021/22, which maximizes biodiversity by increases soil organic matter, decreasing greenhouse gas emissions, and producing healthier soil

 The U.S. Cotton Trust Protocol was featured in EARTH with John Holden at the end of 2021.
 The segment details sustainable cotton production in the U.S. and demonstrates how the Trust Protocol brings quantifiable and verifiable goals and measurement to sustainable cotton production.